ak-akkinapelli/ToDo-App/README.md

 Dependencies:

-1. Chakra UI library for designed components.
+1. Chakra UI library for design components.
 2. React icons library for icons

 Theme: Supports both light and dark theme.
 Click on the sun icon on top right to toggle mode.